How was your spring and the beginning of summer 1968?

 My father, at the time, was out of the country en route to Italy.
 My parents made a quick decision to meet in Austria, where they would decide what to do next.
 This left me a limited time to say good-bye to my friends, not realizing that I would never see them again.
-Mom and I left for Vienna about 5 days after the
+Mom and I left for Vienna about 5 days after the invasion.

 We were united with my father in Vienna where we temporarily took refuge behind the thick walls of a monastery.
 We felt safe from the prying eyes of the K.G.B. agents which seemed to us to be everywhere.